AshleyJamesy/love-net/README.md

   print("\tint:", int)
   print("\tfloat:", float)
   print("\tdouble:", double)
+  print("\tlong:", long)
+  print("\tnumber:", number)
   print("\tstring:", str)
   print("\tcolour:", r, g, b, a) print("\tcustom:", fByte, fInt, fFloat, fDouble, fString)

   net.start("pong")
-  net.send(address) --send message to address only --net.send(address, flag, channel)
+  net.send(address) --send message to address only

-  --net.broadcast() --send message to all connections --net.broadcast(flag, channel)
+  --ALTERNATIVES:
+  --[[
       -- flag: 0 = reliable, 1 = unreliable, 2 = unsequenced, defaults to reliable
       --    "reliable" packets are guaranteed to arrive, and arrive in the order in which they are sent --    "unreliable" packets arrive in the order in which they are sent, but they aren't guaranteed to arrive --    "unsequenced" packets are neither guaranteed to arrive, nor do they have any guarantee on the order they arrive.

       -- channel: defaults to 0
-  --    The channel to send the packet on end)
+      --    The channel to send the packet on

+      net.send(address, flag, channel)

+      --send message to all connections
+      net.broadcast()
+      net.broadcast(flag, channel)
+  ]]
+end)
 ```